wallacegibbon/keyboard_remapper/README.md

 Explanation:

 - **`layer`**: The `remap_key` remapping is enabled if the layer specified by `layer` is active.
 The name of specified layer has to start with "layer".
 In this example its name is "layer_vi".

+If a key has different remappings associated with different enabling layers, and some of these layers are enabled simultaneously, then priority goes to the last defined remapping in the config.txt file.

 Layers can be activated momentarily or permanently: